HMS-IAC/stroma-spatial-analysis-web/README.md

     4. Export measurements as a CSV file using QuPath's export feature, or using the `export_cell_measurements.groovy` script.
     5. `stroma_annotator_sensitivity.groovy` to run sensitivity analysis on the stroma annotation.

-3. Run the Jupyter notebooks cell-by-cell in the `Python` folder to analyze the exported measurement tables.
+3. Run the Jupyter notebooks cell-by-cell in the `analysis` folder to analyze the exported measurement tables.
 Make sure to adapt the paths to your data and results.

 ## License